 5. Effect on state benefits

 As taking additional leave involves reducing salaries, staff should be aware that if their salary falls below the Lower Earnings Limit, their entitlement to state benefits (such as state pension, statutory maternity pay, etc.) will be affected.
 Staff should consider this before deciding to take additional leave.
-Any queries should be raised with the Payroll Office.
+Any queries should be raised with the Payroll Team.

 As the State Second Pension is linked to NI contributions, there may be an impact on their pension, although it is anticipated that this will be minimal.